anamatoso/connectivity-analysis-diffusion/README.md

 ## How to use

-You'll need MRtrix, FSL and MATLAB installed on the computer you'll use to run the code.
+You'll need MRtrix, FSL, and MATLAB installed on the computer you'll use to run the code.
 Then download this repository into a folder of your choosing by going to that folder and then cloning it:
 ```bash
 git clone https://github.com/anamatoso/connectivity-analysis-diffusion.git
 ```